sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 This will pull in those values into your current terminal session.
 Any terraform commands submitted in that session will use those values.

-## When using the Docker container
+### Set Authentication Variables when using the Docker container

 When using the docker container to run terraform, ru these commands to initialize the environment for the project.
 These commands will need to be run and pulled into your environment each time you start a new terminal session.